-The 1995 law provides that the full amount of credit will be allowed for taxable years beginning in 1995 (the 1994 law included a phaseout of this credit).
+The 1995 law provides that the full amount of credit will be allowed for taxable years beginning in 1995.
 Single taxpayers with household gross income (HGI) up to \$28,000 and all other taxpayers with income up to \$32,000 qualify for a household credit providing they cannot be claimed as a dependent on another taxpayer's return.
 Household gross income is federal adjusted gross income (total for both spouses if filing separatly).

-In 1995, the amount of household credit for single taxpayers ranges from \$75 (taxpayers with less than \$5,000 of HGI) to \$20 for taxpayers with \$25,000 to \$28,000 of HGI.
-A separate schedule allows more credit for married taxpayers, heads of household, and surviving spouses, plus additional credit (\$5 to \$15) for additional exemptions.
+In 1996, the amount of household credit for single taxpayers ranges from \$75 (taxpayers with less than \$5,000 of HGI) to \$20 for taxpayers with \$25,000 to \$28,000 of HGI.
+A separate schedule allows more credit for married taxpayers, head of household, and surviving spouse, plus additional credit (\$5 to \$15) for additional exemptions.
 The maximum credit for a married couple with less than \$5,000 of HGI is \$90 plus \$15 for each personal exemption less one.